Alaqian/ECE-GY-6123-Image-and-Video-Processing/CA04/archive/README.md

  the explicit permission of the copyright holder.

 # 4. Related publication
-[1] Object Detection Combining Recognition and Segmentation.
+<a id='ref1'></a>[1] Object Detection Combining Recognition and Segmentation.
 Liming Wang, Jianbo Shi, Gang Song, I-fan Shen.
 To Appear in Eighth Asian Conference on Computer Vision(ACCV) 2007